 Example 5: A cube having an edge of 12 cm each.
 It is painted red on two opposite faces, blue on one other pair of opposite faces, black on one more face and one face is left unpainted.
 Then it is cut into smaller cubes of 1 cm each.
 Answer the following questions:

-- The no. of smaller cubes which are having three-faces painted.
+- The number of smaller cubes which are having three-faces painted.

-- The no. of smaller cubes which are having two-faces painted.
+- The number of smaller cubes which are having two-faces painted.

-- The no. of smaller cubes which are having one-face painted.
+- The number of smaller cubes which are having one-face painted.

-- The no. of smaller cubes which are having zero-face painted.
+- The number of smaller cubes which are having zero-face painted.

 - Total number of cubes= (12*12*12)/(1*1*1)=1728

 - For a cube with all sides painted we have 8 cubes with 3 sides colored.
 But here we have 1 side unpainted.
 Therefore, we will have only 4 cubes with 3 sides painted.
 The other 4 cubes will have only 2 sides painted.

 - For 2 sides painted, we look for the edges.

 8 edges, each edge having 10 cubes will have 2 sides painted.
 (4 edges of an unpainted side won’t be included).